Beginner’s Guide To Horse Training: Part 1

 Many riders simply aren’t aware of the effect that a rider’s weight has on a horse’s balance, equilibrium, and muscle control.
 Perhaps this is why so few riders take the time and trouble to learn first what it means to be in balance with a horse and secondly, to practice this balanced position.
 But a simple test often illustrates this effect.

 Try to move normally—take a few jogging steps.
-Only by leaning forward and trying to move your center of gravity under the misplaced backpack can you hope to carry it with some semblance of a normal gait!
+Only by leaning forward and trying to push your center of gravity under the misplaced backpack can you hope to carry it with some semblance of a normal gait!
 This is the basic problem the horse faces.
 A rider who desires to work with rather than against his horse should make every effort to bring his center of gravity as closely as possible into line with that of the horse.

 Assuming the rider is sitting in a balanced position in the saddle, what value other than the security we spoke of earlier does having the lower leg directly under him offer?
 It places the rider’s leg in the most effective position for cueing the horse and developing impulsion from the hindquarters without substantially affecting the horse’s balance and rhythm.

 Assuming the rider is sitting in a balanced position in the saddle, what value other than the security we spoke of earlier does having the lower leg directly under him offer?
-It places the rider’s leg in the most effective position for cueing the horse and developing impulsion from the hindquarters without substantially affecting the horse’s balance and rhythm.
+It places the rider’s leg in the most effective position for cueing the horse and developing impulsion from the hindquarters without substantially affecting its balance and rhythm.
 Any superfluous movements on the part of the rider that can be eliminated should be.

 It is obvious then that love and respect for the horse are not the only ingredients necessary for the successful trainer; an abundance of patience and an inquisitive and systematic mind are of tremendous importance as well.
 The motto YOU HAVE TIME should be posted in every trainer’s tack room as a reminder that nothing is so important that it justifies rushing a horse’s training.
-A ribbon, a gold belt buckle, or a silver platter are little compensation for the real damage that can be done by pushing a horse beyond either his physical or mental capabilities.
+A ribbon, a gold belt buckle, or a silver platter are little compensation for the real damage that can be done by pushing a horse beyond his physical or mental capabilities.

 In the long run, too, the material rewards for successful training will come in much greater abundance and with much more regularity to trainers who stick to a well-thought-out and properly executed training plan that takes into consideration the individual animal’s own characteristic strengths and weaknesses.

 People with short tempers often find horse training a frustrating and unrewarding occupation.
-Horses trained through force and punishment rarely exhibit any ability beyond a mechanical obedience from fear.
+Horses trained through force and punishment rarely exhibit any ability beyond mechanical obedience from fear.
 This obedience is quickly extinguished or forgotten if the horse is not continually reinforced with harsher and harsher methods.

 Most of these horses, except for the very timid, become sour, unruly and dangerous animals.
 The three major psychological ingredients, then, upon which good training ability are founded are an affection for horses, patience and a large measure of self-control.
 Assuming an individual has these basic traits, how does he proceed to apply learning principles in horse training?

-Many riders don’t possess the ability, patience or desire to perfect their communication skills with the horse.
+Many riders don’t possess the ability, patience, or desire to perfect their communication skills with the horse.

 Share: